 Answer: The right diagram.
 Now A and B are called aliases because they name the same storage location.
 Note that the storage block containing 5 is now inaccessible.
-Some languages such as Lisp have a garbage collection facility for such storage.
+Modern programming languages have a garbage collection facility for such storage.

 Recycling Used Storage